 After making the second bet, you lock in an overall win.
 If the Rams win, you lose your $105 bet on the Bengals, but you win the $1,000 return on the Rams.
-If the Bengals win, you lose your $100 bet on the Rams, but you win your $210 return on the second bet.
+If the Bengals win, you lose your $100 bet on the Rams, but you win $210 on the second bet, for a $110 profit.

 Another way you can use hedging to lock in a win is using live betting during a game.
 You bet the moneyline on an underdog before the game, and if the moneyline on the favorite hits a certain number during the game, you can jump on it and lock in a win on either side.